Topics on this page

-Credit Counseling Agencies are agencies that help debtors work with creditors to arrange a repayment plan as a means of reducing their debt without filing for bankruptcy.
+Credit Counseling Agencies are agencies that help debtors work with creditors to arrange a repayment plan (e.g., debt management plan) as a means of reducing their debt without filing for bankruptcy.
 Creditors trying to recoup their money are both the primary financier and beneficiary of these counseling services.

 Credit counseling services can help you control your debt more effectively and teach you how to manage your money and help you create a debt repayment plan.
 There are both nonprofit and for-profit debt counseling services here in Maryland as well as national organizations that can provide you with advice.

 In Maryland, Credit Counseling Agencies are regulated by the Commissioner of Financial Regulation, empowered by the Maryland Debt Management Services Act.

 Credit Counseling Agencies are primarily funded by “fair share” payments made by creditors from the monies, which are collected through Debt Management Plans.
 Most Credit Counseling Agencies also ask the debtor for a donation to cover a portion of the costs.
 Some agencies charge clients fees for the debt management service.

-Consultation fees cannot be more than $50.
-Monthly maintenance fees cannot exceed $8 for each creditor of a consumer up to $40 per month.
+For Debt Management Services, consultation fees cannot be more than $50.
+Monthly maintenance fees cannot exceed $8 for each creditor of a consumer and the total maintenance fees may not exceed $40 per month.
 There should not be charge for credit repair.

 TIPS for Choosing a Credit Counseling Agency

 Your credit counselor should take about 90 minutes to fully assess your financial situation before creating a customized action plan to resolve your debts.
 Do not just merely fill out an application for a debt management plan.

-- Your credit counselor should have a college degree plus courses in lending, credit, budgeting, saving and investing as well as continuing training in home finance and bankruptcy.
+Your credit counselor should have a college degree plus courses in lending, credit, budgeting, saving and investing as well as continuing training in home finance and bankruptcy.
+In Maryland, Debt Management Services providers must be licensed by the Commissioner of Financial Regulation.

 Your credit counselor should not charge you high fees for their services.
 There is usually a free initial consultation and only small fees for setting up a debt management plan and for continuing service.